PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 The algorithm can be explained in two phases:

 **Phase 1**
-- A computer that wants to propose a value is called a `proposer`.
+- A computer that proposes values is called a `proposer`.
 A value is proposed by broadcasting a `Prepare(n)` message to the computers in the cluster where `n` is a unique monotonically increasing number.
 - When a computer receives a `Prepare(n)` message, it responds with `Ok(accepted_proposal_number, accepted_value)` if `n` if the greatest proposal number it has seen so far where `accepted_proposal_number` and `accepted_value` are from latest proposal the computer has accepted, if any.

 ```rust